Explore health content from A to Z.

 Has your mother, sister, or daughter had ovarian, breast, uterine, rectum, or colon cancer?
 These women are considered your first-degree relatives.
 If you have two or more first-degree relatives who have had ovarian cancer, this suggests a possible hereditary cause.

-If you are at high risk for ovarian cancer, additional screening is recommended for you.
-Screening typically involves the following tests.
+If you are at high risk for ovarian cancer, additional tests are recommended for you.

 Blood test for the antigen CA-125, which is a protein found in the cells of some kinds of ovarian cancer.
 This is not a perfect screening test, however, because it is not elevated in all women with ovarian cancer.
 And if it is elevated, it does not necessarily mean you have ovarian cancer.